 What are the Conditions attached to the Licence?

 Conditions are a list of instructions to the Landlord.
 You are to follow these instructions and if you don’t then you could face getting your Licence taken off you.
 It is an offence to fail to comply without reasonable excuse with any such conditions within the specified time limit(s) and may result in a fine up to £5000.

 With some Licences, we may add some more conditions which are specific to your property.
 For example, there may be a problem where the Landlord hasn’t done some work on the property when he said he would.
 So, on the Licence, there may be a condition which states that the Landlord is to do that specific work and if he doesn’t then he can get his Licence taken off him and/or get a penalty fine.

-Here are the full list of conditions that will be on your full Licence:
+Here is the full list of conditions that will be on your full Licence:

 - The licensed premises will comply with all statutory requirements including Management Regulations as outlined in the Management of Houses in Multiple Occupation (England) Regulations 2006.

 - Anti-social behaviour within the premises will be dealt with under the terms of the Tenancy Agreement.

 - Anti-social behaviour outside the building is notified to the Council and the Police by the Licence holder or Manager who will work with them to eliminate it.

 - Maintenance reports must be supplied to the council annually with regards to Emergency Lighting, Fire Detection and Alarm Systems.

 - Within the common part of the HMO, there must be: copy of the HMO Licence, copy of the current Gas Safety Certificate, and the name, address and telephone number of the Licence Holder or Manager of the property.
 These will have to be clearly displayed so that everyone has easy access to it.